fprimex/zdesk/README.md

 ## Installation

-Zendesk Python Library is available on pypi, so installation should be fairly simple:
+Zdesk Python Library is available on pypi, so to install zdesk and its dependencies, run:

     (pip install | easy_install) zdesk